 A year after its first film, Harriet the Spy, the studio released Good Burger, a comedy starring Kenan Thompson and Kel Mitchell.
 The movie was based on the Good Burger sketch from Nickelodeon's sketch comedy series All That, of which the duo were two of the original cast members.
 Thompson and Mitchell also starred in their own show, Kenan & Kel.

 Arnold's neighborhood is going to be bulldozed and turned into a shopping mall in Hey Arnold!: The Movie.
 Arnold, Gerald, and Helga must save the neighborhood in the film, which is based on the TV show.
 Anyone remember the theme song?

 The Rugrats Movie (1998)

 The Rugrats Movie was the first animated release from Nickelodeon Movies and first to be based on a Nicktoon.
-The film featured the voices of guest stars Whoopi Goldberg, Margaret Cho, and Busta Rhymes and grossed $140 million worldwide, making it the highest-grossing animated film based on a television program and first non-Disney animated film to gross over $100 million.
+The film featured the voices of guest stars Whoopi Goldberg, Margaret Cho, and Busta Rhymes and grossed $140 million in the U.S., making it the highest-grossing animated film based on a television program and first non-Disney animated film to gross over $100 million.

 The Wild Thornberrys Movie (2002)

 Eliza Thornberry must rescue a cheetah cub from poachers in The Wild Thornberrys Movie.
 This film based on the show was even nominated for a Best Original Song Academy Award for the song "Father and Daughter" by Paul Simon.